jaythakkar305/jaythakkar305/README.md

 - 👋 Hi, I’m @jaythakkar305
 - 👀 I’m interested in learning new tech stacks
-- 🌱 I have worked mostly on PHP (includig various frameworks Laravel/Symfony/Yii2/Codeigniter), Javascript (includig various frameworks/libraries React/Vue/Jquery), Dart (Flutter for cross platform applications)
+- 🌱 I have worked mostly on PHP (includig various frameworks Laravel/Symfony/Yii2/Codeigniter), Javascript (includig various frameworks/libraries like React/Vue/Jquery), Dart (Flutter for cross platform applications)
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me at jaythakkar305@gmail.com